 The transition from military to civilian life and navigating the GI Bill are difficult enough.
 We’re here to make you aware of the the biggest mistake GI Bill users are making, and how YOU can break the mold!

 If you’re reading this, we are glad to know you are interested in using your benefit.
 Going back to school is only going to make your civilian future that much brighter!
-However, there is one BIG mistake we don’t want you to make….
+However, there is one BIG mistake we don’t want you to make.

-It takes time to reflect on what kinds of resources you need, whether that be an SVA Chapter for support, an on-campus Veteran Center, acceptance of ACE credit, or participation in the Yellow Ribbon Program.
+Sometimes the decision is rushed.
+However, it takes time to reflect on what kinds of resources you need, whether that be an SVA Chapter for support, an on-campus Veteran Center, acceptance of ACE credit, or participation in the Yellow Ribbon Program.

-Instead of begin wooed by their degree programs, you first need to know if the basic support for student veterans is there.
+Reaching out to admissions counselors to get these answers before you go any further is critical.
+Instead of being wooed by the school’s degree programs, you first need to know if the basic support for student veterans is there.